ptwales/SpringDot/README.md

 	* make packable parent class that both twoDvec and above class inherits?
 - Recreate above classes using arrays instead of `std::vector`
 	* Test if there is a difference

 ###Methods
-???
+Finish Storage

 ###Systems
-???
+Finish Methods

 ##Possible Applications

 ###GUI plotter for solutions
-Have an abstract(?) solution Graph class
+- Have an abstract solution Graph class
-Add basic graphic classes to it, allow users to extend for more.
+- Add basic graphic classes to it, allow users to extend for more.
-Error and Performance Analysis
+- Error and Performance Analysis

-###Parameter space plotter (Bread and butter)
+###Parameter space plotter
-Output to SQL?
-Unix command flags.
-Other uses?
+First complicated application
+Compare with senior thesis for performance

 ##License
 GPLv3